MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-analyze-data-in-local-compute-context.md

 In this section, you learn how to switch back to a local compute context, and move data between contexts to optimize performance.

-Although ir might be faster to run complex R code using the server context, sometimes it is just more convenient to get your data out of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] and analyze it on your private workstation.
+Although i might be faster to run complex R code using the server context, sometimes it is more convenient to get your data out of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] and analyze it on a local workstation.

 ## Create a local summary